 BIMUN Faculty Advisor's Speech

-The selected theme for this year’s BIMUN Conference is Fostering Global Resilience Through Environmental Sustainability, Public Health Management And Respect For Human Rights.
+The selected theme for this year’s BIMUN Conference is A Watershed Moment: Transformative Solutions to Interlocking Challenges.
 As delegates are assigned a committee, a country, and a topic, wherein they must represent the specific interests of their assigned state, this would be a great opportunity to cross-fertilise your ideas and bench-mark your thoughts.
 You can go far if you are alone, but you can go very far if you are a team.
 Given the current global pandemic, public health can be better achieved when all hands are on deck- including students and professionals- to build sustainable infrastructure that is people-centered for the betterment of the health of everyone.
 It is important you know that public health cannot and will not achieve anything if the people are not part of the process of ensuring that the health of an individual is as important as the health of everyone.

 Finally, now, more than ever, Africa must recognise her relevant role in contributing to global resilience.
 A resilient Africa is an Africa that has the concerns of her tomorrow (young people), and this ‘tomorrow’ can only become better if well equipped for the future.
-Therefore, be it climate change, public health, or respect for human rights, when the potentials and creativity of the young people is not properly harnessed, then tomorrow becomes a functional society in silos.
+Therefore, be it climate change, public health, or respect for human rights, when the potential and creativity of young people are not properly harnessed, then tomorrow becomes a functional society in silos.
 But when these potentials are harnessed, we have a holistic and functional society aided by cross-collaboration.
-I look forward to meeting you at the BIMUN22 Conference.
+I look forward to meeting you at the BIMUN23 Conference.

 Dr Jonathan Dangana